Home

 Alvarado Farms 100% sprouted wheat bread Alvarado Farms 100% sprouted wheat bagel Shiloh Farms 100% whole grain sprouted or cracked wheat sourdough bread oats

-Your best choice for the low glycemic breads are the sprouted grains like the ones made by Ezekiel and Alvarado St. bakery.
-The nutrient value of the sprouted grains has been known for centuries but it's only in recent years that they have become readily available in this country again.
 Because the grain has been allowed to germinate, it is the least processed (most resistent starch) and is chock full of B vitamins, minerals and enzymes.
-This germinating process also produces Vitamin C. Sprouted grains are good for the colon because they encourage the growth of healthy bacteria.
+This germinating process also produces vitamin C. Sprouted grains are good for the colon because they encourage the growth of healthy bacteria.
 Sprouted grains will help to keep you regulated and your bowel healthy which also contributes to maintaining fat loss.

 Plant fiber in whole grains helps to reduce fat in the blood and prevent hardening of the arteries.
 The whole grains contain no cholesterol and are low in saturated fat.
 Quinoa, rye and oats also clean the arteries.
 Unprocessed grains are an excellent source of niacin and they contain Vitamin E. There are many reasons to eat lots of these low glycemic foods including that they do not raise your blood sugar.